boucadair/WG-Charters/v6ops.md

 *  Publish Informational documents explaining IPv6's advantages over IPv4 (e.g., features that reduce operational complexity and improve reliability).

 *  Maintain specifications of widely deployed transition mechanisms (including updating those published as Informational to Standards Track and Proposed Standard to Internet Standard).
-This includes updates and extensions to NAT64, Stateless IP/ICMP Translation Algorithm (SIIT), and 464XLAT.
+This includes updates and extensions to NAT64, Stateless IP/ICMP Translation Algorithm (SIIT), IPv6 Addressing of IPv4/IPv6 Translators, and 464XLAT.

 *  Publish documents summarizing Informational requirements and defining BCPs for nodes, applications, and services adopting and operating over IPv6.